 Reusing nappies on other children

-When you buy your nappies from the Nappy Lady, your advisor will ensure you know how to correctly care your nappies.
-Please watch the video above to see how to care for you cloth nappies - including storing, washing and drying.
+When you buy your nappies from the Nappy Lady, we can help you with how to correctly care for your nappies.
+Please watch the video below to see how to care for your cloth nappies - including storing, washing and drying.